Tox-Archive/Tox-OSX/README.md

 ![tox messenger](https://cloud.githubusercontent.com/assets/2057765/5236781/1344dc32-784f-11e4-937a-15a655c79389.jpg)

 « Tox for OS X » is the official Tox client for Mac OS X systems.
-It aim to be simple, beautifully Yosemite-friendly and fast.
+It aim to be simple, fast and beautifully Yosemite-friendly.

 Todo
 -------

 The development has just begun.
-The TODO will be soonly updated.
+The TODO will be updated from time to time.

+- DESIGNER: Make the text status under the username and surround the avatar by status color
+- DESIGNER: Make conversation tab
+- DESIGNER: Make group chat
+- DESIGNER: Make video/audio call

 Contributing
 ------------

 We are actively looking for volunteers OS X developers.
-Here is what you can do to help the app:
+If you want to help the project, here is what you can do to help the app development:
+- Implement something from the TODO.
+- Suggest new features.

 Screenshots
 -------